geerlingguy/solr-container/README.md

-# Apache Solr (Built with Ansible Container)
+# Apache Solr Container (Built with Ansible)

 [![Build Status](https://travis-ci.org/geerlingguy/solr-container.svg?branch=master)](https://travis-ci.org/geerlingguy/solr-container) [![](https://images.microbadger.com/badges/image/geerlingguy/solr.svg)](https://microbadger.com/images/geerlingguy/solr "Get your own image badge on microbadger.com")

 This project is composed of three main parts:

-  - **Ansible Container project**: This project is maintained on GitHub: [geerlingguy/solr-container](https://github.com/geerlingguy/solr-container).
+  - **Ansible project**: This project is maintained on GitHub: [geerlingguy/solr-container](https://github.com/geerlingguy/solr-container).
 Please file issues, support requests, etc. against this GitHub repository.
   - **Docker Hub Image**: If you just want to use [the `geerlingguy/solr` Docker image](https://hub.docker.com/r/geerlingguy/solr/) in your project, you can pull it from Docker Hub.
   - **Ansible Role**: If you need a flexible Ansible role that's compatible with both traditional servers and containerized builds, check out [`geerlingguy.solr`](https://galaxy.ansible.com/geerlingguy/solr/) on Ansible Galaxy.
 (This is the Ansible role that does the bulk of the work in managing the Apache Solr container.)